asinghani/18224-tapeout-template/README.txt

 - Do NOT make any edits to `toplevel_chip.v`
 - Do NOT edit `config.tcl` or `pin_order.cfg`

-- Your design must synthesize at 2 MHz but you can run it at any arbitrarily-slow frequency (including single-stepping the clock) on the manufactured chip
+- Your design must synthesize at 30MHz but you can run it at any arbitrarily-slow frequency (including single-stepping the clock) on the manufactured chip
-    - If your design must run at an exact frequency, it is safest to choose a frequency below 500kHz to minimize risk
+    - If your design must run at an exact frequency, it is safest to choose a lower frequency (i.e. 5MHz)

 - If you would like your design to be tested after integration, please provide a plaintext file in your repo with detailed instructions on how to test your design (along with any necessary scripts, testbenches, or automation)